paulvha/apollo3/ArduinoBLE_P/ArduinoBLE_P/README.md

 # ArduinoBLE_P - special for 1.2.1  (paulvha / February 2021)

+# Update October 2022: update and tested on V1.2.3
-This is based on ArduinoBLE 1.1.3, but adjusted for Sparkfun library 1.2.1 next to that a number of changes have been applied (see extras folder) For installation instruction also see extras folder.
+This is based on ArduinoBLE 1.1.3, but adjusted for Sparkfun library V1.2.3 next to that a number of changes have been applied. (see extras folder)
+For installation instruction also see extras folder.

 A peripheral example10 has been added with a menu structure and sending sensor data(BME280) A central example10 has been added to work with the peripheral example10

 [![Compile Examples Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Compile%20Examples/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Compile+Examples) [![Spell Check Status](https://github.com/arduino-libraries/ArduinoBLE/workflows/Spell%20Check/badge.svg)](https://github.com/arduino-libraries/ArduinoBLE/actions?workflow=Spell+Check)